 A View for the Future – 5D Printing

-5D printing is a new branch of additive manufacturing.
+5D printing is a new branch of additive manufacturing in PhD Research or dissertation topics.
 In this technology, the print head & the printable object have five degrees of freedom.
 Instead of the flat layer, it produces curved layers.
 In this process, the print part moves while the printer head is printing.
 So, printing undertakes the curve path of the part being print rather than moving through a straight layer as in the case of 3D printers in trending PhD Research Topics.
 The main advantage of this technology is to create a part with a curved layer with improved strength.

 Instead of 3 axes used in 3D printing, 5D printing technologies use five-axis printing technique which produces objects in multiple dimensions.
 In this five-axis printing, the print bed can move back and forth on two axes besides of X, Y and Z axis of the 3D printing technologies.
 Thus, this technology is highly capable of producing stronger products in comparison to parts.
-It made through 3D printing Trending PhD Research Topics.
+It made through 3D printing how to select a research topic.
+Visit us PhDiZone

 P.I.
 Kalyaahna Sundaram,